 - ABP staff (student and administration) review Preliminary Proposals.
 Proposals are then returned with comments and suggestions to each potential project leader.

 - Potential project leaders are either invited to submit a final proposal, or rejected.
-Outright rejections are rare and most often occur because the idea is dramatically unrealistic or because the idea is not civic-engagement and/or team based.
+Outright rejections are rare and most often occur because the idea is dramatically unrealistic or because the idea is not civic-engagement/service based.